 Make sure to check out some way better snorkeling spots on our Big Island main page.

-1. Take highway 19 (Queen Kaahumanu Hwy) north out of Kona.
+1. Take Highway 19 (Queen Ka'ahumanu Highway) north out of Kona.
 Follow it north to the traffic light at Waikoloa Beach Drive and turn left.

-2. Turn left again at the four-way stop after the 2 left turns for The Queen’s Shops, on Kuualii Pl (it may not be marked).
+2. Turn left again at the four-way stop after the two left turns for The Queen’s Shops, on Ku'uali'i Pl.
 The King’s Shops are on the right.
 There is a sign pointing you to Beach Access and the Lava Lava Beach Club.

 3. Stay on this road that skirts the resort areas.
 You can drive to the end and use the circle to unload, but you must park in the lot back a little way on the left.
 The walk to the beach from the parking lot is about 800 feet.
 Open hours at this beach are 6 a.m. to 7 p.m.